arjuuuuunnnnn/Orchestry/docs/user-guide/quick-start.md

 # Quick Start Guide

-Get AutoServe up and running in minutes and deploy your first application.
+Get Orchestry up and running in minutes and deploy your first application.

 ## Prerequisites